 Around 1,800 cultivated pastures and more than 550 mountain huts liven up the SalzburgerLand Alpine region with a unique density.
 The herdsmen, dairy farmers and mountain hut keepers produce home-made, regional delicacies such as bread, cheese and butter which are offered to hungry hikers.
-Alpine life is particularly authentic in one of the 170 certified and quality-controlled alpine summer huts and specially selected accommodation partners including hotels to private rooms that guarantee a thoroughly enjoyable Alpine Summer holiday.
+Alpine life is particularly authentic in one of the certified and quality-controlled Alpine summer huts and specially selected accommodation partners including hotels and private rooms that guarantee a thoroughly enjoyable Alpine Summer holiday.

 The emergence of Alpine Summer